flame-engine/flame/doc/flame/game.md

 To remove components from the list on a `FlameGame` the `remove` or `removeAll` methods can be used.
 The first can be used if you just want to remove one component, and the second can be used when you want to remove a list of components.
+These methods exist on all `Component`s, including the world.

 ## Game Loop